codingjoe/joeflow/docs/index.rst

 ------

 Joeflow is build with all users in mind.
-Managers should be able to develop better processes.
+Managers should be able to develop better workflows.
 Users should able to interact with the tasks every single day.
 And developers should be able to rapidly develop and test new features.

 Free